pluralsight/guides/draft/front-end-javascript/filter-components-in-angularjs/article.md

     </body>
     <html>
     ```
-    * In above example `products` is an actual array and shows a filtered values based on the key entering in searchText.
+    * In the above example `products` is an actual array and shows a filtered values based on the key entering in searchText.

     ##### Source Code :